Colorado Grande Casino

 Yes Indeed!

-The spirit of Maggie isn’t going be defeated in enjoying her after-life here in spirit form.
-She does what she enjoyed doing while alive; singing, dancing and knowing what is going on inthe structure.
-She is as friendly as she was while alive and even found a new toy to play with: a slot machine!
-She even has company; a male spirit!
+The spirit of Maggie isn’t going to be prevented from enjoying her afterlife here in spirit form.
+She does what she enjoyed doing while alive: singing, dancing and knowing what is going on in the building.
+She is as friendly in the afterlife as she was while alive, has found new toys to play with, and has the company of a male spirit!

 LOCATION